Safety Rest Areas

 • Local Community Rehabilitation Programs (CRP), through the Rest Area Maintenance (RAM) program, provide the day-to-day maintenance at each safety rest area and some waysides.
 The CRPs provide employment for nearly 400 people with disabilities who might otherwise have limited employment opportunities.

-• Rehabilitation For Wisconsin (RFW), a private non-profit organization, is responsible for direction of the CRPs at each safety rest area.
+• Disability Service Provider Network (DSPN) a private non-profit organization, is responsible for direction of the CRPs at each Safety Rest Area.

 • WisDOT's Bureau of Highway Maintenance is responsible for overseeing the state-wide safety rest area and wayside operation.